Verint Grew SaaS ARR 25% to $498M by Transitioning Contact Center Analytics From On-Premise to SaaS

 For context, contact center SaaS peers including NICE Systems and Genesys were reporting cloud ARR growth of 25-40% in the same period, placing Verint'''s 25% performance broadly consistent with the sector transition pace.
 The improved revenue predictability from the SaaS mix shift was a key strategic outcome of the cloud transition.

 Three factors accelerated the cloud transition.
-First, the Da Vinci AI layer provided a compelling product-led argument for migration: behavioral analytics models that improved with aggregated data from all cloud deployments provided capabilities that isolated on-premise systems could not replicate.
-This transformed the migration from a cost and convenience conversation to a capability conversation, reducing the price sensitivity of the decision.
+First, the Da Vinci AI layer provided a compelling product-led argument for migration, transforming the decision from a cost and convenience conversation to a capability conversation and reducing its price sensitivity.

 Second, Verint's existing deep relationships with enterprise IT and compliance teams — built over 15+ years of on-premise deployments — allowed cloud migration conversations to proceed at the customer's pace rather than under competitive displacement anxiety.
 Customers trusted Verint to manage the transition responsibly, reducing defection risk to cloud-native competitors during the transition window.